AllanLotta/MeetApp/README.md

 The api is configured to run with docker (postgres) go to src/config/database.js for change the configuration of conection

-run you docker
+run your docker

-yarn install
+$yarn install

-yarn dev
+$yarn dev

 CREATE user works!